Their Proper Use and Abuse

-The primary muscles they're supposed to help build are back muscles, when doing exercises like deadlifts, pulldowns and rows.
+The primary muscles they're supposed to help build are back muscles when doing exercises like deadlifts, pulldowns and rows.
 They're not designed to help you with exercises for biceps, triceps or chest.
 Plus, there is a significant downside to using straps.

-Your body will pay a price if you overuse them because they can prevent some muscles from reaching their full potential.
+Your body will pay the price if you overuse them because they can prevent some muscles from reaching their full potential.
 If you rely on straps, your back muscles will grow, but you may lose grip and forearm strength.
 The more you rely on wrist straps, the more your forearms will suffer and the greater your risk of injury because of unbalanced muscle development.

 To make sure you're giving every muscle the best chance to grow, use straps only when necessary.
 Here are some simple rules.

 - When doing back exercises, perform as many sets as you're capable of.
-Once your grip and forearm muscles begin to tire, then use the straps to give your muscles a final blast.
+Once your grip and forearm muscles begin to tire, use the straps to give your muscles a final blast.
 If you can do five or more repetitions of an exercise, you probably don't need to use straps.

 - Don't lift more weight just because you can.
 You might be able to hold onto more, but that doesn't mean your muscles are capable of moving more.